The St. Lawrence Rivers cuts through Québec, and is the soul of the province, ever since the early days of being a French colony and settlement.

 To tour the many river islands, and see the seabirds, seals and whales, take a cruise.
 You can sample locally caught fish such as Kamouraska eel, caught and smoked in the old-fashioned way.
 In the springtime and autumn, watch hundreds of thousands of snow geese as they make their migratory stops in the area.

-Here are the Quebec ferries that cross the St Lawrence (some just go to a significant island in the river, most cross to the other side) from west to east:
+There are several points where Quebec Ferries cross the St Lawrence (some just go to a significant island in the river, though most cross to the other side), in order from west to east (see the map below):

 - L’ille Verte

 - Matane – Baie-Comeau – Godbout Ferry